Double-Blind Peer Review

 The editors share these anonymous reader’s reports wit the manuscript author(s).
 All of this work takes place anonymously behind the scenes, and it is a slow, arduous process.

-Our site has been submitted and approved via a double blind peer review process conducted by ModNets, an organization that provides a vetting community for digital modernist scholarship.
+Our site has been submitted and approved via a blind peer review process conducted by ModNets, an organization that provides a vetting community for digital modernist scholarship.
+This process was blind, rather than double-blind, because although the reviewers remained anonymous, our identities were not hidden.

 An Experiment in Public Peer Review